dlang-tour/english/vibed/vibe-d-web-framework.md

 # Vibe.d web framework

-[Vibe.d](http://vibed.org) is a very powerful web framework which this tour for example has been written with.
-Here are some highlights of vibe.d:
+[Vibe.d](http://vibed.org) is a very powerful web framework which, for example, underlies this D language tour website.
+Here are some of vibe.d's highlights:

-* Based on a fiber based approach for *asynchronous I/O* vibe.d allows to write high-performance HTTP(S) web servers and web services.
-Write code which looks synchronous but actually does the ugly asynchronous handling of thousands of connections in the background for you!
-See the next section for a thorough example.
+* Based on a fiber based approach for *asynchronous I/O* vibe.d allows you to write high-performance HTTP(S) web servers and web services.
+You can write code that looks synchronous but which can actually handle thousands of connections asynchronously in the background!
+  See the next section for a complete example.
-* An easy to use JSON and web interface generator
+* Provides an easy to use JSON and web interface generator.
-* Out-of-the-box
+* Has out-of-the-box
-  support for Redis and MongoDB make it easy to write backend systems that have a good performance
+  support for Redis and MongoDB that makes it easy to write backend systems that have good performance.
-* Generic TCP or UDP clients and servers can be written as well using this framework
+* Can be used to create generic TCP or UDP clients and servers.

 Note that the examples in this chapter can't be run online because they